Punk rock subgenres: Dance-punk

+Dance-punk (also known as disco punk, funk punk or indie-dance) mixes punk rock with disco, funk and electro music.
+Emerging in the late 1970s, it is influenced by the post-punk and No Wave movements and, more recently, the post-punk revival and art punk movements.

 Dark cabaret

 Dark cabaret may be a simple description of the theme and mood of a cabaret performance, but more recently has come to define a particular musical genre which draws on the aesthetics of the decadent, risqué German Weimar-era cabarets, burlesque and vaudeville shows with the stylings of post-1970s goth and punk music.